-Name Bitmask Description Depth 0x04 Fills the hierarchy table with containers from all levels.
-If this flag is not set, the hierarchy table contains only the container's immediate child containers.
+Name Bitmask Description Depth 0x04 Fills the hierarchy table with search folder containers from all levels.
+If this flag is not set, the hierarchy table contains only the search folder container's immediate child search folder containers.
 DeferredErrors 0x08 The ROP response can return immediately, possibly before the ROP execution is complete, and in this case, the ReturnValue as well the RowCount fields in the return buffer might not be accurate.
 Only ReturnValues reporting failure can be considered valid in this case.
-NoNotifications 0x10 Disables all notifications on this table object.
-SoftDeletes 0x20 Enables the client to get a list of the soft-deletedfolders.
+NoNotifications 0x10 Disables all notifications on this Table object.
+SoftDeletes 0x20 Enables the client to get a list of the soft-deleted folders.
 UseUnicode 0x40 Requests that the columns that contain string data be returned in Unicode format.

-Name Bitmask Description SuppressesNotifications 0x80 Suppresses notifications generated by this client's actions on this table object.
+If UseUnicode is not present, the string data will be encoded in the codepage of the Logon.
+SuppressesNotifications 0x80 Suppresses notifications generated by this client's actions on this Table object.